Human-Guided Fair Classification for Natural Language Processing: Method

 In order to evaluate to what extent the proposed similarity criteria align with human intuition, we leverage human feedback, via a crowdsourcing study described in more detail in \cref{sec:experiments}, to obtain labels $\varphi(s, s')$ which indicate whether the pair $(s,s')$ should be treated similarly for the sake of individual fairness ($\varphi(s, s') = 0$) or not ($\varphi(s, s') = 1$).
 In particular, identifying which pairs align with human labelers' intuition about fairness can help detect asymmetric counterfactuals, as well as failed attempts at style transfer for which $s'$ cannot be interpreted as a meaningful modification of $s$.

-Since labeling all of $C$ can be prohibitively expensive, we train a probabilistic model $p_{\hat{\varphi}}(s,s')$ on a labeled subset of $C$ and use it to predict $\varphi(s,s')$ for the remaining pairs $(s,s')$.
+Since labeling all of $C^e$ can be prohibitively expensive, we train a probabilistic model $p_{\hat{\varphi}}(s,s')$ on a labeled subset of $C^e$ and use it to predict $\varphi(s,s')$ for the remaining pairs $(s,s')$.
 The similarity function $\varphi$ that specifies individual fairness is then approximated as $\hat{\varphi}(s,s') := 1 \Leftrightarrow p_{\hat{\varphi}}(s,s')>t$ for a given classification threshold $t$.
 Instead of using bilinear logits based on features for both $s$ and $s'$~\citep{mukherjee2020two}, we tokenize $s$ and $s'$ and train a BERT-based classifier on the concatenated tokens.
-This allows for a more holistic comparison between $s$ and $s'$ as attention heads can directly attend to differences between $s$ and $s'$ in earlier layers (See~\cref{appendix:active_appendix} for more details). \paragraph{Active Learning from human fairness judgments} To make optimal use of costly human queries, we employ active learning when training the classifier $\hat{\varphi}$.
+This allows for a more holistic comparison between $s$ and $s'$ as attention heads can directly attend to differences between $s$ and $s'$ in earlier layers (see~\cref{appendix:active_appendix} for more details). \paragraph{Active Learning from human fairness judgments} To make optimal use of costly human queries, we employ active learning when training the classifier $\hat{\varphi}$.
 We use the variation ratios $ 1-\max_{y}p(y|x)$ to select the data points with the largest uncertainty about the correct label, an approach that is often dubbed Least Confidence (LC) and estimate $p$ using a Dropout-based Monte-Carlo estimate \citep{gal2016dropout,gal2017deep}.
-As in \citet{griesshaber2020fine}, we aim to save resources by precomputing features for the BERT-part of $\hat{\varphi}$ and performing Monte-Carlo dropout on the classification head of $\hat{\varphi}$ only.
-Concretely, after training $\hat{\varphi}$ on an initial randomly selected dataset $D_{0}\subset C$ with labels $\varphi(s,s')$, we iteratively select new unlabeled training data $D_{i}\subset C \setminus \bigcup_{j<i} D_{j}$ with $|D_{i}|=1000$, based on the variation ratios, query labels for $D_{i}$, and retrain $\hat{\varphi}$ on $D_{i}$.
+As in \citep{griesshaber2020fine}, we aim to save resources by precomputing features for the BERT-part of $\hat{\varphi}$ and performing Monte-Carlo dropout on the classification head of $\hat{\varphi}$ only.
+Concretely, after training $\hat{\varphi}$ on an initial randomly selected dataset $D_{0}\subset C^e$ with labels $\varphi(s,s')$, we iteratively select new unlabeled training data $D_{i}\subset C^e \setminus \bigcup_{j<i} D_{j}$ with $|D_{i}|=1000$, based on the variation ratios, query labels for $D_{i}$, and retrain $\hat{\varphi}$ on $D_{i}$.
 As different annotators can disagree about whether or not two sentences $s$ and $s'$ should be treated similarly, we use a majority vote for evaluation.
 Inspired by ~\citet{chen2022clean}'s approach for dealing with noise in crowdsourcing, we use a single human query per pair $(s,s')$ during active learning, and relabel pairs that are especially likely to be mislabeled after active learning has concluded.